 WHY: The head of the sperm is where all the DNA is kept.
 A misshapen head probably means incomplete or abnormal DNA, or a problem with the acrosome cap that likely can’t fertilize an egg.

 The neck is where the mitochondria are kept, which is the engine of the sperm.
 If they are misshapen, there are issues with the sperm’s ability to propel to the egg.
-If your semen analysis was abnormal, this is also a direct sign.
+If your overall counts in your semen analysis were abnormal, it is also a direct sign you need sperm quality (and quantity) support

 Do you eat a whole foods diet?